Denniston, New Zealand: The townships and people

 There were three main townships on the Denniston Plateau – Denniston, Burnett's Face, and Coalbrookdale.
 There were no roads connecting the townships, and everyone walked alongside the roperoads to move about.
-The population of the plateau as a whole peaked in 1911, at just over 1400 inhabitants (the population of Denniston township peaked later, in 1926).
+The population of the plateau as a whole peaked in 1911, at just over 1,400 inhabitants (the population of Denniston township peaked later, in 1926).

 Denniston

 The first settlement, known as "The Camp", was located on a rock ledge above the Waimangaroa River.
 It was built below the level of the plateau between two escarpments for protection from relentless winds.
 The first workers developed the Banbury Mine, but many did not stay long owing to the inhospitable conditions.
 However, by 1883 there were about a hundred residents, a school, and a brass band.
 The company's offices were above The Camp and Brakehead, alongside the tramway from the mine to the top of the incline.

 A bridle track was built between Waimangaroa and Denniston by 1885.
 Prior to this, the only access for people and goods had been to ride in coal wagons travelling at high speed up or down the incline.

 Settlement soon spread up onto the plateau itself, and by 1887, there were three hotels, a postal and telegraph office, four general stores, three butchers and three bakers in Denniston.
 Living conditions were squalid and visitors complained about the unsanitary and 'smelly' nature of the township.
 The cottages were utilitarian small wooden buildings with roofs and chimneys of corrugated iron.
 There was no running water, no baths in houses, and toilets were tin sheds with cans that were emptied by night cart men.
 Large families were often confined to two-room huts for long periods during bad weather.
 There were no shrubs, flowers or gardens.
 Even after 20 years, these poor living conditions still prevailed.

 Denniston played a key role in the development of the union movement in New Zealand, and the country's first miner's union was formed at Denniston in 1884.
-A report to the coal industry in 1919 attributed much of the industrial unrest and dissatisfaction of the Deniston miners to their 'sordid' living conditions.
+A report to the coal industry in 1919 attributed much of the industrial unrest and dissatisfaction of the Denniston miners to their 'sordid' living conditions.